salzman-lab/ReadZS/README.md

         nextflow run salzmanlab/readzs \
             -latest \
-            -profile conda,small_test_data,sherlock
+            -profile small_test_data,sherlock

-4. To run on other datasets, modify a config file with data-specific parameters, using `conf/test.config` as a template.
+3. To run on other datasets, modify a config file with data-specific parameters, using `conf/test.config` as a template.
 You may need to modify the [executor scope](https://www.nextflow.io/docs/latest/executor.html) in the config file, in accordance to your compute needs.

 # Input Arguments